 Opened for the winter 2018/2019 season, Kory Eberhardt used his family heritage and years of experience in hospitality running the nearby Taste of Alaska Lodge to open a beautiful facility with creature comforts and ample aurora views.
-Kory teaches you about the aurora, offers wine, cookies, and hot drinks, plus comfy seating and aurora photo ops once the sky starts to dance.
+Kory teaches you about the aurora and offers wine, cookies, and hot drinks, plus comfy seating indoors – and aurora photo ops outside once the sky starts to dance.

 Aurora Pointe is a 15-minute drive from downtown Fairbanks, so it’s also easily accessed no matter where you’re staying – but I absolutely recommend Taste of Alaska Lodge for where to stay in Fairbanks.

 Check out the Aurora Pointe website for full details.